Ayane Yamazaki

 Ayane started her musical career around the age of 15 at music venues in Tokyo and Kanagawa.
 In 2015, she released her first EP Yer from the me and baby music label.
-The following year, 17-years-old Ayane became the yougest singer-songwriter ever to performe at the Fuji Rock Festival.
+The following year, 17-years-old Ayane became the youngest singer-songwriter ever to performe at the Fuji Rock Festival.
 She made her major label debut from the For Life Music Entertainment in 2017, then her worldwide debut from AWAL in 2019 and received good reputation in the indie music scene.